 No More “If It Squirms, You Must Confirm”

-For all these reasons, the diagnostic process requires:
+For all these reasons, the Adult ADHD diagnostic process requires at least these three elements:

 - Familiarity with ADHD symptoms in adults

-(A physical exam should also be done to rule out thyroid disorders and other conditions that can affect brain function or limit medication choices.)
+(A physical exam beforehand should rule out other physical conditions that can affect brain function or limit medication choices.)

 Treating ADHD, Missing the Depression—and Vice-Versa